Artscape Wychwood BarnsEn Français >

-The Artscape Wychwood Barns is located on the southwest corner of Wychwood and Benson Avenues, near St. Clair Avenue.
-A collection of street car barns constructed between 1913 and 1921, they are the oldest surviving carhouses built as part of the Toronto Civic Railway, a transportation system with a significant role in the development of the annexed areas in the City of Toronto.
-When completed, the facility accommodated 50 cars inside and another 110 outside, with access to the yard via nine tracks.
+The Artscape Wychwood Barns are located on the southwest corner of Wychwood and Benson Avenues, near St. Clair Avenue.
+The modular structure to house streetcars was built between 1913 and 1921 for the Toronto Civic Railway, a transportation system that played a significant role in the development of the newly annexed suburban areas in the old City of Toronto.
+When completed, the facility accommodated 50 streetcars in the barns and another 110 outside, with access to the yard via nine tracks.

-ERA was contracted to work as a heritage consultant for this project, providing services related to the Building Permit application through to project completion.
-Services included providing a Conservation Plan, preparing working drawings for the alterations to the Barns, and helping to complete the Heritage Easement Agreement.
-Additionally, ERA worked with Gottschalk+Ash International on wayfinding and site interpretation, and with David Leinster and the Planning Partnership to convert the remaining land on the site into a new public park.
+ERA worked as the heritage consultant for this project with Joe Lobko Architect, and provided a suite of architectural services including preparing a Conservation Plan, working drawings for the alterations to the Barns, and the Heritage Easement Agreement.
+Additionally, ERA worked with Gottschalk+Ash International on wayfinding and site interpretation and with David Leinster and the Planning Partnership to convert the remaining land on the site into a new public park.

 - City of Toronto

 - Joe Lobko Architect

 - Adaptive Reuse, Accessibility & Additions/Building Conservation/Development & Urban Planning/Landscape & Urban Design/Legacy Projects